 History

 The Brentwood Philharmonic Orchestra's main venue for concerts is now Bishops Hill Adult Community College in Brentwood, Essex which has a wonderful acoustic and a large free car park.
-The Orchestra has also given concerts elsewhere in Essex: at Brentwood Ursuline Convent High School, St Thomas's Church in Brentwood, the Wessex Auditorium at Brentwood Schoo, the Anglo European School in Ingatestone, Brentwood Cathedral, St Mary’s Church in Shenfield, Felsted School Chapel and the Brentwood Centre.
+The Orchestra has also given concerts elsewhere in Essex: at Brentwood Ursuline Convent High School, St Thomas's Church in Brentwood, the Wessex Auditorium at Brentwood School, the Anglo European School in Ingatestone, Brentwood Cathedral, St Mary’s Church in Shenfield, Felsted School Chapel and the Brentwood Centre.

 The BPO was delighted to be chosen by Cllr Mark Reed, the Mayor of Brentwood in 2015/2016, as one of his mayoral charities together with SNAP and to receive a generous donation towards our purchase of a new set of timpani.

 The Brentwood Philharmonic Orchestra has played a wide variety of music with a number of conductors and both up-and-coming and established soloists.
 For many years its main conductors were Alan Pegrum (since his retirement from conducting in 2010 he has been the President of the BPO) and Roger Lawrence (Music Director 2001-2011).
 More recently, we have had a deliberate policy of having a core family of conductors and welcoming guest conductors.
-Bradley Winand has regularly conducted the orchestra in a wide range of music and we are pleased to have welcomed David Pickthall back for sold-out concerts of film music as well as to welcome Florian Cooper and Brian Lynn.
-The BPO has also played under Nicholas Sherwood, Bill Brooks, John Hawkins, Dean Foley, Leigh Thomas, Tim Hooper, David Todd and Dominic Grier.

 The Brentwood Philharmonic Orchestra was registered as a charity in 2002 (registered number 1090184).